asbahkhan67-ctrl/Graph-Plotter/README.md

 # Graph-Plotter
 A simple graph plotting tool built with Java swing that allow users to visually represent data in Pie,Bar, and Line charts.

-Technologies Used: Java and swing
+Technologies Used: Java, swing and JFree Chart.